Voice

 modestringThe encryption mode to use

-1 These fields are only used to receive voice data.
-If you do not care about receiving voice data, you can randomize these values.
+1 These fields are only used to receive RTC data.
+If you only wish to send frames and do not care about receiving, you can randomize these values.

 Example Select Protocol